Frequently Asked Questions

 Simply click the “Forgot Password” link on the login screen.
 Then enter your email address or Screen Name and fill the “Image Verification” tab with the characters indicated.
 You will receive an email with instructions to reset your password.

 Viewing feature-length articles on ScientificAmerican.com requires a Scientific American or Scientific American Mind Digital or a Print/Digital subscription plan.
-If you do not have a digital option with your subscription, individual digital issues can be purchased online.
+If you do not have a digital option with your subscription, you may purchase individual issues online.

 If you ordered your subscription through the mail, your will receive several renewal reminder notices prior to expiration.
 Please consider the extra savings we offer when you choose a two- or three-year subscription renewal.